Want to know the 9 habits of healthy shoppers? Get your free guide and shopping list here!

-Well, the summer holidays are finally over and it’s back to the school routine once more …and the daily trauma of trying to get a decent breakfast down your kids.
+Well, it’s back to the school routine once more …and the daily trauma of trying to get a decent breakfast down your kids.

 Let me just start by saying that – health coach or no health coach – I definitely don’t have all the answers and I’m still very much trying to figure this one out.
 Like many kids, mine would happily have a Nutella sandwich or a bowl of Coco Pops every day before school.
 Often, they don’t feel like eating at all so early in the morning and it’s as much as I can do to get them to drink a glass of water (dehydration and learning don’t go hand in hand so, after fasting all night, water is essential).